- J-1 Scholars and Student Interns

 Many scholars* will need tourist visas to enter Canada, Mexico, and neighboring islands.
 Contact the embassy of the country to which you intend to travel and check on entry visa requirements before making travel arrangements.
 If you are a J-1 visa holder, you will need a valid travel signature from your IS Advisor before applying for the visa to enter these countries.
 If you have problems obtaining an entry visa, contact your IS Advisor.

 *When traveling to Mexico for stays of less than 30 days on an expired J visa, automatic revalidation still applies for re-entry to the United States.
 However, all scholars with an expired J-1 visa (no matter their country of origin) now require a Mexican visa to enter Mexico.
 For more information, click here.

-NOTE: Federal regulations prohibit those who have been denied a visa at one of the U.S. consulates in Canada, Mexico or adjacent islands from returning to the United States.
-Those whose visa applications are denied must return to their home country and apply for a new visa at the U.S. consulate in the home country prior to returning to the United States.
+NOTE: Federal regulations prohibit those who have been denied a visa at one of the U.S. Consulates in Canada, Mexico or adjacent islands from returning to the United States.
+Those whose visa applications are denied must return to their home country and apply for a new visa at the U.S. Consulate in their home country prior to returning to the United States.
 For information on how to make an appointment for a visa interview in Canada or Mexico, click here.